JuliMaristany/WaveEquationBox/README.md

 The evolution is described via finite differences.

-Attached are images showing an example solution, at different time steps, and stability and convergence of the energy.
+An example solution, at different time steps:

+Stability of the Energy, for one particular solution, at different time steps:

+Convergence of the energy, for t=10, at different resolutions: